wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 ## Part 1: Archiving Instructions for AI

+### ⚠️ CRITICAL: What This File Is

+**When you receive this file, understand:**

+**DO NOT:**
+- ❌ Summarize this file
+- ❌ Explain what this file contains
+- ❌ Describe the archiving process
+- ❌ Treat this as content to analyze

+**DO:**
+- ✅ Recognize this as archiving instructions
+- ✅ Apply these instructions to the conversation that occurred BEFORE this file was uploaded
+- ✅ Archive the prior conversation, not this instruction file
+- ✅ Begin the archiving process immediately

+**This is an instruction set, not content.
+Execute it, don't explain it.**

+---

 ### CRITICAL: Language Handling - Three Contexts

 **1. Template Structure (MUST be English):**